Phormictopus

 Life stage: Juvenile

-Eating habits: Decent but may not takedown immediately
+Decent eater but may not takedown immediately

-Genus and species: Phormictopus sp. blue azul
+Phormictopus sp. blue azul

 Given name: Indigo